 - Non-EU citizens may have to show proof of private health insurance when applying for their visa, to give evidence they can pay for medical care and assistance.
 Once they have arrived in Italy, though, the registration with the SSN is mandatory.

 After receiving their own tessera sanitaria, both EU and non-EU citizens can head to the closest ASL Office (Italian name for local health board) and choose a general practitioner from a list (the doctor can be chosen provided that he/she still has vacant seats).
 Please keep in mind that it is possible that there are no English-speaking front desk clerks while heading to the closest ASL office so you need to be very lucky about it.
 A family doctor can give advice, arrange appointments for general checkups, make house calls at night, on weekends, and on public holidays.
 The GP can be called to schedule specialised care, as well as tests to be held at the public hospital.
 In case foreign citizens need drug prescriptions, these can be prepared by the GP on a special format and bought at any local pharmacy within the region.
-However, please bare in mind that it could be difficult to find many English-speaking practitioners in Milan.
+However, please bear in mind that it could be difficult to find many English-speaking practitioners in Milan.

 Which hospital should I go to?